What is BMW Neue Klasse?

 Tesla

 I’ve mainly owned Tesla Model 3’s since 2019.
-It is a fantastic car that is very cheap to run thanks to great value Superchargers and remarkable efficiency.
+The Model 3 is a fantastic car that is very cheap to run thanks to great value Superchargers and remarkable efficiency.
 The trouble is I can’t separate the brand from what its leader and largest shareholder does with the money he earns from Tesla.
 His interference in politics in the UK and elsewhere is “contentious” while the sight of the worlds richest man taking a “chainsaw” to vital aid programs for the poorest people on our planet is…”unforgettable”.
 I also still miss the indicator stalks that he decided I didn’t need.

 The iX3 is the car of the moment